bsgriggs/mendix9-searchable-reference-selector/docs/Enumeration.md

 **No Results Text** - Text displayed if there are no results. (i.e. either the data source returned nothing or the user enters a search text and nothing is found)

+### Auto Focus

+**Auto focus mode** - Determines how auto-focusing is performed

+-   Off = No auto-focus is applied
+-   Focus selected = The current selected value is auto-focused and scrolled to when the dropdown is opened
+-   Focus option = A STRING expression called 'Auto focus option' appears.
+If the string in the expression matches the Enum's key, then that enum value is auto-focused and scrolled to when the dropdown is opened

 ### Clearing